 The bachelor's degree (baccalaureate) is usually the first academic title or rank conferred on a student by the university for satisfactory completion of a prescribed four-year course of study, and it is authenticated by a diploma signifying the achievement.
 Its purpose is to enable a student to acquire a certain amount of liberal learning and to become proficient in a particular branch of learning.
-The degree requires a minimum of 120 semester credit hours of coursework; bachelor's degree programs should not exceed 126 semester credit hours unless it can be shown that the additional coursework is required to meet professional accreditation or licensing requirements.
+The degree requires a minimum of 120 semester credit hours of coursework, although some specialized programs may require more; bachelor's degree programs should not exceed 126 semester credit hours unless it can be shown that the additional coursework is required to meet professional accreditation or licensing requirements.
+As part of this requirement, all students must complete minimum 36 semester hours of the Kent Core.